 External providers are often used for activities that cannot be facilitated by SES staff such as horse riding, archery and mountain biking.
 These activities can fall within category 'A' or 'B' but an external provider is required as they have the necessary staff competencies and equipment to provide such activities.
-In order to use an external provider, the Visit Leader must ensure the provider completes the External Provider Approval Form and provides valid public liability insurance (minimum £5 million) two weeks prior to the activity taking place.
+In order to use an external provider, the Visit Leader must ensure the provider completes the External Provider Approval Form and provides valid public liability insurance (minimum £5 million; any less must be approved by the Principal) two weeks prior to the activity taking place.
 It is the responsibility of the Visit Leader to forward the completed form to the VC for final approval before the activity can go ahead.
 If the VC is unavailable, approval can be given by the RM or Principal.